woldeaman/df_fitting/README.md

-# Numerical Framework for Analysis of Experimental Concentration Profiles
+# Code for Analysis of Experimental Concentration Profiles

 Fit diffusivity and free energy landscapes from raw and noisy experimental concentration profiles.